 Use the PICO worksheet to identify the important concepts in your research topic.
 Don't forget to brainstorm synonyms and create a word bank of potential search terms.
 Searching with synonyms is the key to finding good information!

 P (Patient population) What are the patient’s most important characteristics?
-(Consider their age, gender, and culture) or P (Problem) What is the primary problem?
+(Consider their age, gender, culture, and setting) or P (Problem) What is the primary problem?

 I (Intervention) What main intervention are you considering?